LeapLabTHU/Pseudo-Q/README.md

 ## Acknowledge
-This codebase is based on [TransVG](https://github.com/djiajunustc/TransVG).
+This codebase is built on [TransVG](https://github.com/djiajunustc/TransVG).